robotology-legacy/icub-gazebo-legacy/README.md

 icub-gazebo
 ===========

+**This repository hosted for a long time some manually assembled models to simulate the iCub humanoid robot in Gazebo.
+Being manually modified, the model contained in this repo are deprecated, and all users interested in simulating the iCub in Gazebo should use the model provided in https://github.com/robotology/icub-models instead.
+See https://github.com/robotology/robotology-superbuild/issues/542 for more details.**

 Preliminary files for simulation of the iCub humanoid robot in Gazebo (meshes courtesy of Joseph Salini - UPMC).
 Note that these models are compatible only with the Gazebo versions that use SDF 1.5 or higher.

 Installation